zeux/zeux.github.io/_posts/2025-09-30-billions-of-triangles-in-minutes.md

 > - 36.1 GB on disk
 > - Render cache 62 GB on disk, it can be downloaded or generated

 ... oh.
-A 36 GB glTF file that *only* contains geometry - moreover, it doesn't contain vertex attribute data for the vast majority of the meshes, just positions! (the sample code creates normals for shading from positions in the shader code)
+A 36 GB glTF file that *only* contains geometry - moreover, it doesn't contain vertex attribute data for the vast majority of the meshes, just positions! (the sample code derives normals for shading from positions in the shader code)

 Trying to import this glTF file in Blender takes ~10 minutes until running out of memory[^1].
 Naturally, Unreal Engine is much faster - which is to say, the UE import of this file runs out of memory and crashes in just under 5 minutes![^2] Evidently, the processing is quite memory heavy and 192 GB RAM is, in fact, not enough for everyone.